EclecticGriffin/website/content/_index.md

 Griffin Berlstein is a first-year PhD student studying computer science at Cornell University.
 Previously they studied at Vassar college from which they graduated in 2019 with a major in Computer Science and a minor in Mathematics.
-They find writing about themselves to be awkward and clunky yet get so few chances to do it that they simply couldn't resist.
+They find writing about themselves in the third person to be awkward and clunky yet get so few chances to do it that they simply couldn't resist.
 For this, and nothing else, they apologize.

 Anyway, I'm broadly interested in Systems and am increasingly being drawn into the intersection of PL and Networks.
 I occasionally write things, academic and